Dresbach in Winona County, Minnesota — The American Midwest (Upper Plains)

 while making a traffic stop

 Location.
 43° 51.559′ N, 91° 18.289′ W. Marker is in Dresbach, Minnesota, in Winona County.
 Marker can be reached from Interstate 90 at milepost 275, on the right when traveling west.
+Marker is at the westbound Dresbach Travel Information Center/Rest Area.
 Touch for map.
-Marker is at the westbound Dresbach Travel Information Center/Rest Area.
 Marker is in this post office area: La Crescent MN 55947, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Minnesota’s “Fashionable Tour” / Welcome to Minnesota (a few steps from this marker); Major General C.C.
-Washburn (approx. 1.7 miles away in Wisconsin); The Upper Mississippi (approx. 1.7 miles away in Wisconsin); Sidewheel Riverboat War Eagle (approx. 3.7 miles away in Wisconsin); Campbell Cemetery G.A.R.
-Memorial (approx. 3.8 miles away in Wisconsin); Spence Park (approx. 4 miles away in Wisconsin); Red Cloud Park (approx. 4 miles away in Wisconsin); Losey Memorial (approx. 4˝ miles away in Wisconsin).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Minnesota’s “Fashionable Tour” / Welcome to Minnesota (a few steps from this marker); Taming the Wild River (within shouting distance of this marker); Symbol of America (within shouting distance of this marker); Major General C.C.
+Washburn (approx. 1.7 miles away in Wisconsin); The Upper Mississippi Wisconsin Veterans Memorial Highway (approx. 1.7 miles away in Wisconsin); The Development of Copeland Avenue (approx. 3.2 miles away in Wisconsin); George and Gohres (approx. 3.3 miles away in Wisconsin).
+Touch for a list and map of all markers in Dresbach.

 At the funeral, Governor Jesse Ventura and Public Safety Commissioner Charlie Weaver gave moving speaches.
 Chief Anne Beers and Corporal Rod Humble also moved the audience with tremendous words of praise and admiration.